 Despite its ability to immerse you in wilderness and isolation, Wicklow Mountains National Park is easily accessible making it the perfect destination for a short walking break.
-You can explore endless trails as part of your visit to Wicklow or join routes together for a longer walking break.
+You can explore endless trails with a Wicklow Mountain walk or join routes together for a longer walking break.

 Entry to Wicklow Mountains National Park and the information office are free.
 In Glendalough, there are two paid car parks for visitors to the valley: the Visitor Centre car park and the Upper Lake car park.

-Here are 7 way-marked hillwalking jewels that sparkle in the crown of Wicklow Mountains National Park.
+Here are 7 way-marked Wicklow walks, the jewels that sparkle in the crown of Wicklow Mountains National Park.
 Kick off your adventure at the National Park Information Office in Glendalough Valley, download a Nature Trails leaflet and follow your chosen route.